nguyenvukhang/kitty2/docs/layouts.rst

 Arrange windows
 -------------------

-kitty has the ability to define its own windows that can be tiled next to each other in arbitrary arrangements, based on *Layouts*, see below for examples:
+alatty has the ability to define its own windows that can be tiled next to each other in arbitrary arrangements, based on *Layouts*, see below for examples: